El Dorado, Arkansas: Venues

-main hall, small meeting rooms, the student services for South Arkansas Community College, and bookstore, and café.
+main hall, small meeting rooms, the student services for South Arkansas College, and bookstore, and café.

 Annual events

 The Mayhaw Festival occurs in May.
 The official event name is "Bugs Bands and Bikes".
 It coincides with a crawfish boil, a "Battle of the Bands", a bike show/one day motorcycle rally, a motorcycle parade, and pool tournament.

 The "SouthArk Outdoor Expo occurs in September with activities for anglers, hunters, children, and families.

 MusicFest occurs in October in an eight-block area, featuring over 30 acts on five stages.

 Winter events include the "Festival of Lights" and the "largest Christmas parade in Arkansas".